smings/last-email-address-validator/README.txt

 Since this plugin only supported the standard WordPress registration, comments and Trackbacks/Pingbacks, we took the code and extended it to work with [Contact Form 7](https://wordpress.org/plugins/contact-form-7/) as well as [WooCommerce](https://wordpress.org/plugins/woocommerce/).
 The original code was not following best practices and had other shortcomings.
 So with version 1.3.0 we decided to completely rewrite everything and did a major code refactoring.
 This allowed us to have a solid foundation for a lot more supported WordPress plugins to come.

 If you need "LEAV - Last-Email-Address-Validator" to integrate with a plugin you use, feel free to contact us at [leav@smings.com](mailto:leav@smings.com) for feature requests.
+Before you do so, please check with our road map to see if it is already listed.

 = Installation =